HoGentTIN/infra-labs/assignment/4-kubernetes.md

 ```

 For example, increase the number of replicas of the echoserver app (currently two) in the manifest file `echo-all.yml`, and apply the change.
 Check whether this operation was successful and find out on which node each pod is running (which command can you use for this?).
 Try to send multiple requests to the service (e.g. curl in a for loop) and check whether all pods process requests by looking at the logs of each pod (with which command?).

+You can also try to update the image of the app to a newer version.
+In the image name `docker.io/jocatalin/kubernetes-bootcamp:v1`, change `v1` to `v2` and apply the change.
+Observe how the cluster performs a rolling update on the application and check afterwards (in the browser or using `curl`) whether the new version is running.

 **Optional:** If one of the nodes in the cluster becomes unavailable (e.g. `minikube node stop minikube-m03).
 What happens?
 Is the application still available?
 Are the pods still running?
 Is a pod automatically rescheduled to another node?
 What if you restart the node?
 Will the cluster "heal" itself completely or not?